caithmac/upsc-digitalgarden/src/site/notes/UPSC/Democracy.md

 - Amartya Sen
 > Democracy has instrumental value, educative value and intrensic value.

+- Ambedkar on the other hand believed that
+> Democracy is just top soil of India.

 ---
+**Backlinks**
 - [[UPSC/Discuss the philosophical assumption of the welfare state|Discuss the philosophical assumption of the welfare state]]
 - [[UPSC/PSIR|PSIR]]